Pascal Dupraz

 Pascal Fernand Dupraz (born 19 September 1962) is a French professional football manager and former player who played as a striker.
-He was most recently the manager of Ligue 1 club Saint-Étienne.
+He was most recently the manager of Dijon.

 Early life

 Dupraz was born in Annemasse, Haute-Savoie.

 Managerial career

 Évian

 On 3 September 2012, Dupraz replaced Pablo Correa as manager of Évian.
 At the time, Evian was 18th in the table and in danger of relegation, but Duprez kept the club in Ligue 1, finishing the 2012–13 Ligue 1 season in 16th with ten wins, ten draws and 18 losses.
 The club improved to 14th in the 2013–14 Ligue 1, as he guided them to eleven wins, eleven draws and 16 losses.
 However, in the 2014–15 Ligue 1 season, Évian slipped to 18th was relegated after finishing with eleven wins, four draws and 23 losses.
 Dupraz was dismissed on 30 June 2015.

 Toulouse

 Dupraz was named manager of Toulouse in the Ligue 1 on 2 March 2016 following the resignation of Dominique Arribagé.
 When he took over the club, it was 19th in the table ten points adrift of safety with ten games to go.
 Miraculously, he managed to keep Toulouse in Ligue 1, getting them into 17th on the second last week of the season.

 In Dupraz's first game in charge, Toulouse drew Marseille 1–1 away from home.
 He led Toulouse to five wins, three draws and two losses to finish the 2015–16 league season in 17th.

 Dupraz was dismissed as Toulouse manager on 22 January 2018 with the club in 19th in Ligue 1 on 20 points from 22 matches (five wins, five draws and twelve losses), and facing relegation.
 He was replaced by Mickaël Debève.